lesca/lemoe/README.md

 **lemoe** is short for **lemon moe** (🍋萌)

-This project is inspired by tmoe.
+This project is inspired by **tmoe**.

+But unlike tmoe:
-An easy-to-use command-line tool to deploy Linux distribution with X11 in termux, with a single command.
+* this project is aimed to provide an easy-to-use command-line tool to **build** and **deploy** Linux distribution within termux, with a single command.
+* this project provides interfaces for integrating applications, allowing you to automatically integrate your apps during the **build** process, after which you can easily redistribute the image.

 ## Features: